 Statewide Flex Alert Issued Due to Heat Wave

-With a heat wave predicted to continue baking California over the next few days, the manager of the state's power grid issued a statewide Flex Alert for Tuesday afternoon.
+With a heat wave forecast to continue baking California over the next few days, the manager of the state's power grid issued a statewide Flex Alert for Friday afternoon and evening.

 Residents are being asked to voluntarily conserve electricity to ease demand on the system and help prevent blackouts from occurring.

 The Flex Alert issued by the California Independent System Operator (Cal-ISO) will be in effect from 1 p.m. to 10 p.m.
 Friday.
 Flex Alerts are issued when the electricity grid is under stress to meet demand from generation or transmission outages, or from persistent hot temperatures.

 Residents are being urged to make an extra effort to conserve during late afternoon hours, when air conditioners are used the most.

 A Flex Alert is an urgent call to Californians to immediately conserve electricity and to shift demand to off-peak hours (after 9 p.m.).
 You can:

 - Use major appliances before 2 p.m. or after 9 p.m.

 - Adjust air conditioner to 78 degrees or higher; turn off when leaving home